LoniQin/deep_learning_notebooks/README.md

 # Deep Learning Notebooks
 This project collects jupyter notebooks about deep learning in different topics with different frameworks.
 I think jupyter notebook is a great tool.
 When writing jupyter notebooks, we can express our ideas in words and realize our ideas in code at the same time.
 It's worth noting that there are some useful [materials](https://github.com/LoniQin/deep_learning_notebooks/blob/master/materials.md) that may help you boost your deep learning process.
 ## What is this project for?
-- Keeping track of latest applications of Deep Learning and seeking ways to implment it within a single notebook.
+- Keeping track of latest applications of Deep Learning and seeking ways to implement it within a single notebook.
 - Keeping what I learn and spreading knowledge.
 - Having runnable code to quickly prototype different kinds of ideas.
 ## Basic Information